-And that’s what a lot of adult learners are heading toward: in the U.S., more than 1 million certificates are awarded each year.
-Compare that to the 754,500 master’s degrees awarded by post-secondary institutions in 2013–14, with the most popular fields being business (189,300), education (154,600), and health professions and related programs (97,400), according to the National Center of Education Statistics.
+And that’s what a lot of adult learners are heading toward: In the U.S., more than 1 million certificates are awarded each year.
+Compare that to the 754,500 master’s degrees awarded by post-secondary institutions in 2018–19, with the most popular fields being business (197,100), education (146,400), and health professions and related programs (131,600), according to the National Center of Education Statistics.

 There’s obviously quite a draw toward certificates.
 Why, you ask?

-· You can continue to work while attending classes on evenings and weekends, or online.
+1. You can continue to work while attending classes on evenings and weekends, or an asynchronous online.

 What’s a Certificate Exactly?

 Usually, it’s a series of courses taught by instructors who have real-world industry experience and tailor their curriculum toward working professionals’ needs with career advancement in mind.
-At UC Berkeley Extension, our certificates and their respective courses are approved by UC Berkeley, so you’re getting the high-quality education you’d expect from a graduate program.
+These instructors are cutting-edge researchers or advanced professionals in their fields who also instructor and mentor.

 In some fields, a certificate can help you obtain a license to practice, satisfy a state or national education requirement, or become eligible for higher pay scales.
-For instance, going on to obtain an accounting certification can boost your pay by ten percent, according to Robert Half.
+For instance, going on to obtain an accounting certificate can boost your pay by 10 percent, according to Robert Half.

 How Long Will It Take?

-Earning a UC Berkeley Extension certificate typically takes one to two years, but some programs can be as short as a few months.
+Earning one of our certificates typically takes one to two years, but some programs can be as short as a few months.
 The programs are designed for working professionals, so you take courses in the evenings, on the weekends, online, or partly in-class and partly online.
 This flexible schedule allows you to take a couple courses at a time or one course at a time—it’s up to you and your availability!
 Many certificates can be completed entirely online, so you don’t have to worry about getting stuck in traffic on your way to class.

 In contrast, a master’s degree typically takes two years or more and may not be compatible with full-time employment.
 The application process can be time-consuming and requires advance planning: GRE or other test scores are required in addition to college transcripts, and application materials are generally accepted only once per year, often as long as one year before the program begins.
 Admission is competitive, so you may be waitlisted or rejected.

 Marketing certificate graduate Jason Miller left a master’s degree program to pursue our certificate, saying, “I went back to school to get my master’s degree, but it was taking too long.
 I was learning a bunch of stuff that wasn’t relevant.
 I had to get something on my résumé that showed that I was qualified, and the certificate was the only option that would move as quickly as this industry does.”
-Thanks to the certificate, Miller added LinkedIn group manager for content marketing and social media to his résumé.
+Thanks to the certificate, Miller added Marketing Director at CreativeX to his résumé.

 How Much Does It Cost?